cloudmaven/documentation/pages/aws/aws_hipaa.md

 ## Part 1.
 Build the SCE

-We make extensive use here of short **boldface** abbreviations for system components.
+We use **boldface** abbreviations for system components.
-We also present *tagging* of resources and *naming* resources using a short identifier string unique to each project: The Project Identifier Tag (abbreviated PIT).
+We also present *tagging* and *naming* resources using a short identifier string unique to each project: The Project Identifier Tag (abbreviated PIT).

-Our main objective (see Figure below) is to use a Laptop or other cloud-external data source to feed data into a **SCE** wherein we operate on that data.
-The data are assumed to be Private Health Information (PHI) or Personally Identifiable Information (PII).
+Our main objective is to use a Laptop **L** or other cloud-external data source to feed data into an **SCE** wherein we operate on that data.
+The data are assumed to be Private Health Information (PHI) / Personally Identifiable Information (PII).

 - Write down or obtain a Project Identifier Tag (PIT) to use in naming/tagging everything